Cry for Help

-"Cry for Help" is a song by British dance-pop singer Rick Astley, released as the first single from his third studio album, Free (1991).
+"Cry for Help" is a song by English singer-songwriter Rick Astley, released as the first single from his third studio album, Free (1991).
 It was written by Astley and Rob Fisher, formerly one half of the 1980s pop outfits Naked Eyes and Climie Fisher.
 The Andraé Crouch Choir provided backing vocals.
-The song is a ballad, unlike Astley's other more dance-oriented hit singles such as "Never Gonna Give You Up" (1987).
+The song is a ballad, unlike Astley's earlier dance-oriented hit singles.

-Released as a single on 14 January 1991, "Cry for Help" reached number seven on both the UK Singles Chart and the US Billboard Hot 100, becoming Astley's last top-10 hit in either country.
+Released as a single on 14 January 1991 by RCA Records, "Cry for Help" reached number seven on both the UK Singles Chart and the US Billboard Hot 100, becoming Astley's last top-10 hit in either country.
 It also reached number four in Canada and was a number-one hit on both the US and Canadian Adult Contemporary charts.
-The song's number-seven UK chart placing meant that Astley became the first male solo artist to have his first eight singles reach the British top 10.
-Its accompanying music video received heavy rotation on MTV Europe.
+Its accompanying music video received heavy rotation on MTV Europe in February 1991.
+"Cry for Help" was awarded one of BMI's Pop Awards in 1993, honoring the songwriters, composers and music publishers of the song.

 The song has been sung by Rick Astley in duet with Søren Sko and covered by Thomas Anders (ex-Modern Talking).
-In 2019, Astley recorded and released a "Reimagined" version of the song for his album The Best of Me.
-On 27 April 2021, the original music video was upgraded to 1080p HD to celebrate 30 years of the song reaching number seven on the Billboard Hot 100.
+In 2019, Astley recorded and released a "reimagined" version of the song for his album The Best of Me.
+On 27 April 2021, the original music video was upgraded to 1080p HD to celebrate the 30th anniversary of the song reaching number seven on the Billboard Hot 100.
+On 18 July 2024, the original music video was upgraded again to 4K to celebrate the reissue of Free.